-Fatal Atiamuri crash: Scout mum Jenny Rodgers's passion for life filled the room
+Fatal Atiamuri crash: Scout mum Jenny Rodgers' passion for life filled the room

 He said the pair talked about Rodgers' future goals for the Scouts during the dinner, while she also keenly listened to some of the achievements of the local kids.

-Scouts New Zealand is setting up a an online memorial page as well as a Givealittle page.
+Scouts New Zealand is setting up an online memorial page as well as a Givealittle page.

 A family, including both parents and five of their children, also died in the other vehicle in the collision on State Highway 1 at Atiamuri around 10.30am on Sunday.